has shown that one to one online sessions offer many advantages

 but dumpees start adjusting later after the ending of the relationship.

-is somewhat easier.
+the adjustment process is somewhat easier.

 At this point in our work t I am going to present

 four key concepts that are very closely intertwined but also

 I should point out that it may get confusing at times.
 We are